Keno-DataGuy/Keno-DataGuy/README.md

 - 👋 Hi, I’m @Keno-DataGuy
-- 👀 I’m interested in Data Analytics, and machine learning
+- 👀 I’m interested in data analytics and predictive modelling
-- 🌱 I’m currently learning exploratory data analysis with python, R, and training machine learning models
+- 🌱 I’m currently learning how to utilize tools such with python, R, and machine learning e.t.c., to carry out exploratory data analysis, and predictive modelling to enhance decision making

 <!---